Security Events

 • Theft or loss of devices

-Assessment and decision
+Assessment and Decision

 Within 24 hours of the event, the Incident Response Team will provide the Compliance Team with a report on the relevant incident and the possible technical actions.